jugchennai/jugchennaiwebsites/jtechday/index.md

 Welcome to *JUGChennai JTechDay*

 *JTechDay* is a one day JavaTech conference.
-A day for explore different aspects of Java technology from Java language to Java devices!!
+A day to explore different aspects of Java technology from Java language to Java devices!!

-The conference mainly focussed on Java Technology in various areas like JavaSE, Desktop, JavaEE, JME, Mobile, Cloud, SOA, Rich Applications etc.
+The conference mainly focused on Java Technology in various areas like JavaSE, Desktop, JavaEE, JME, Mobile, Cloud, SOA, Rich Applications etc.

 This event is free and open for everyone to attend.
 Feel free to invite your friends and colleague.